JDBDT/jdbdt/src/site/markdown/Compatibility.md

 # Compatibility

-JDBDT is expected to work with any database engine with a JDBC driver.
+JDBDT is expected to work with any JDBC driver.
 The JDBDT build currently tests integration with the following engines:

 * [Derby](https://db.apache.org/derby)